 10. Review your budget regularly

 Making a budget isn’t something you can just set and forget.
 Life doesn’t stand still, and neither do your finances.
 It’s best to review your budget every year or even half-year.
 In that time, you could get a raise or find yourself furloughed from work, inherit a large sum or suddenly have to pay an unexpected bill.
-There are many ways your financial situation could change–especially during a global pandemic–and when that happens, your budget needs to reflect these changes.
+There are many ways your financial situation could change and when that happens, your budget needs to reflect these changes.

 Use Your Budget Wisely

 Now that you’ve mastered the art of budgeting, you’re halfway to your savings goals.
 The real challenge isn’t making the budget, but sticking to it in the long term.
 Once you have a budget, you can get started on meeting your savings goals.